The Statutory Debt Repayment Plan: legislated in 2018, still switched off

 What is missing

 The Financial Guidance and Claims Act 2018 created a two-part Debt Respite Scheme.
-Part one, Breathing Space (a 60-day moratorium), has run since May 2021.
-Part two, the Statutory Debt Repayment Plan (letting people in problem debt repay over a manageable period with interest, charges and enforcement frozen) has never been commenced, and as of mid-2026 the government has set no implementation date, parking it behind a wider personal insolvency review.
-Voluntary debt management plans from StepChange/PayPlan partially cover the need but carry no legal protection from creditors; DROs, IVAs and bankruptcy serve people whose debts must be written off, not the millions who could repay if protected.
+Breathing Space, the 60-day moratorium, has run since May 2021.
+The Statutory Debt Repayment Plan, which would let people in problem debt repay over a manageable period with interest, charges and enforcement frozen, has never been commenced, and as of mid-2026 no implementation date exists; the plan is parked behind a wider personal insolvency review.
+Voluntary debt management plans from StepChange and PayPlan carry no legal protection from creditors.
+DROs, IVAs and bankruptcy serve people whose debts must be written off rather than the millions who could repay if protected.

 Why it matters